3 Day Winter Self Drive Tour of Iceland

 Good to know

-Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
-A valid driver's license is required, along with a one-year-long on-road experience.
-Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.
+Self-drive tours begin either in Reykjavik city or at Keflavik International Airport.
+A valid driver's license and a one-year-long on-road experience are required.
+Please be aware that your itinerary may be rearranged to fit your arrival date and time better.

-The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.
+The northern lights are a natural phenomenon and, therefore, cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.

 It can happen, in the case of extreme weather, that an activity is canceled.
 If your chosen activity is canceled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
-Please note that the ice caves are only accessible from October to March each year.
+Please note that the ice caves are only accessible from October to March yearly.

 This self-drive is set to take place in wintertime.
-Conditions in Iceland can vary greatly during that season.
+Conditions in Iceland can vary significantly during that season.
 Snow and ice are commonplace, and Iceland has limited daylight hours.
 Please consider your ability to drive in winter conditions before booking this tour.
 If you feel insecure about driving in these conditions, we recommend a package tour instead.

 Read more